dtonhofer/prolog_notes/swipl_notes/about_exceptions/throwing_iso_standard_exceptions.md

 # Throwing ISO standard exceptions

-## The ISO-Standard exception term
+## The ISO standard exception term

-The ISO Standard stipulates that the exception term be of the form `error(Formal, Context)`.
+The ISO standard stipulates that the exception term be of the form `error(Formal, Context)`.

 - The `Formal` term is the formal description of the error, specifying the error class and error context information.
   It may be an atom or variously a compound term of arity 1,2 or 3.
 The ISO Standard lists the admissible `Formal` terms in chapter